-This report, prepared as of June 30, 2022 (the Measurement Date), presents information to assist the State in meeting the requirements of GASB 68 for the fiscal year ending June 30, 2023 (Reporting Date).
-The material provided in this report is based on the data we received to prepare the annual actuarial valuation of the Mississippi Highway Safety Patrol Retirement System (System) as of June 30, 2021.
-The results of the June 30, 2021 valuation were detailed in a report dated December 8, 2021.
+This report, prepared as of June 30, 2023 (the Measurement Date), presents information to assist the State in meeting the requirements of GASB 68 for the fiscal year ending June 30, 2024 (Reporting Date).
+The material provided in this report is based on the data we received to prepare the annual actuarial valuation of the Highway Safety Patrol Retirement System of Mississippi as of June 30, 2022, in conjunction with the assumptions from the most recent experience study prepared as of June 30, 2022.
+The results of the June 30, 2022 valuation were detailed in a report dated November 1, 2022 and the results of the experience study were detailed in a report dated April 21, 2023.